jwdeveloper/TikTokLiveJava/README.md

 # TikTok-Live-Java
 A Java library based on [TikTok-Connector](https://github.com/isaackogan/TikTok-Live-Connector) and [TikTokLiveSharp](https://github.com/sebheron/TikTokLiveSharp).
 Use it to receive live stream events such as comments and gifts in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
 The package includes a wrapper that connects to the WebCast service using just the username (`uniqueId`).
 This allows you to connect to your own live chat as well as the live chat of other streamers.
 No credentials are required.
 Besides [Chat Comments](#chat), other events such as [Members Joining](#member), [Gifts](#gift), [Subscriptions](#subscribe), [Viewers](#roomuser), [Follows](#social), [Shares](#social), [Questions](#questionnew), [Likes](#like) and [Battles](#linkmicbattle) can be tracked.
 You can also send [automatic messages](#send-chat-messages) into the chat by providing your Session ID.

+Join the support [discord](https://discord.gg/KU9GRNsS) and visit the `#java-support` channel for questions, contributions and ideas.
+Feel free to make pull requests with missing/new features, fixes, etc

-Do you prefer other programming languages?????
+Do you prefer other programming languages?
 - **Node** orginal: [TikTok-Live-Connector](https://github.com/isaackogan/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash)
 - **Python** rewrite: [TikTokLive](https://github.com/isaackogan/TikTokLive) by [@isaackogan](https://github.com/isaackogan)
 - **Go** rewrite: [GoTikTokLive](https://github.com/Davincible/gotiktoklive) by [@Davincible](https://github.com/Davincible)